MarkFChavez/markjoelchavez.com/src/pages/procs-lambdas/index.md

 ---

 Procs and Lambdas are simply, blocks in ruby.
-The only difference between these and a simple block (which uses yield) is that the former can be derived as a `callable object` as well.
+The only difference between these and a simple block (which uses yield) is that the former can be derived as a `callable object`.
 It just means that you have more control of the block and can call it anywhere inside the method.

 In this article, I will assume that you are already comfortable understanding with how a block works both conceptually